jonathanlamar/tda-study/week2/notes.md

 - Filters generalize sequences.
 This is pretty clear from the definion.
 It's nice too, since filters are categorical constructions (sorta) and work in more general spaces.

+## Homotopy Groups

+From Munkres (beginning of chapter 9): Why study homotopy groups?
+Because it's easy to prove that spaces are homeomorphic.
+But to show two spaces are _not_ homeomorphic (using only existence), you'd have to show that _no_ homeomorphism exists.
+Much better to show that they have different invariants.
+Consider proving that $\mathbb{R}^2$ and $\mathbb{R}^3$ are not homeomorphic.
+The "basic" point-set properties that we know of are the same for each space (connectedness, compactness, metrizability, separability, etc.).
+To Truly differentiate between them as topological spaces, you'd need to discuss dimension.
+But we're not allowed to do geometry in topology class, so we have to beat around the bush and use notions like "simple connectedness".
+This is a really deep concept that is often discussed in calculus 3 for some reason.